kazzle101/daytimeTimelapseMaker/README.md

 - tlphotos.py - captures the images
 - tlcombine.py - combines the captured images to a video file.

-You may need to add astral and OpenCV and argparse:
+You may need to add astral, OpenCV and argparse:
 ```
 pip install astral
 pip install opencv-python